 The WAAC accepts students in the fourth, fifth, and graduate years of study.
 Select students from the VT B.Arch program may study at the WAAC for up to one school year as an off-campus option.
 Students in the M.Arch 2, Urban Design, and PhD programs may complete their entire courses of study at the WAAC.
 Students in the M.Arch 3 program may attend the WAAC at thesis level, after completing the first two years of the program in Blacksburg.
 You may learn more about all of these degree options on our Degrees page.

 Prospective WAAC graduate applicants, please see this page for more details on the VT graduate application process.
-If you’re a current Blacksburg student interested in studying the WAAC, please contact your advisors for more information.
+If you’re a current VT B.Arch student interested in studying the WAAC, please complete the WAAC B.Arch Application.
+If you’re a current VT graduate student and would like to transfer to the WAAC, please contact your advisors for more information.

 In addition to students and faculty from Virginia Tech, the WAAC also hosts a Consortium of domestic and international partner universities.
 Each Consortium member school provides one to fifteen students per academic year, ensuring a diverse student body, varied perspectives, and a broad educational program for all at the WAAC.
 Consortium students, like their VT counterparts, are either graduates or upper-year undergraduates.
 For a list of current and past Consortium members, please see our Consortium page.